Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 If you notice any of the signs below, you should swiftly stop.
 They mean it’s time for a breakdown company or tow truck to help.

-It’s best not to chance it.
-Call the tow truck swiftly instead.
+It’s best not to risk it.
+Call the tow truck promptly instead.

 You’ll need to go straight to a transmission-specialist shop or a Subaru dealership.